nico-zn/Operator-Manual/ops/manage-your-crews.rst

 .. image:: images/crews/expirations2.png
     :align: center

-The page Crew -> Expiration dates also gives you an overview of these items and allows you to easily monitor expiration dates.
+The page **Crew > Expiration dates** also gives you an overview of these items and allows you to easily monitor expiration dates.

 .. |calendar| image:: images/crews/calendar.png
   :align: middle